Our Future Path! A plan for a better world!

 State Governments

 At the state level, our Moderated Governments would play roles that would be somewhat intermediate between those of our national government and our local governments.
 A state’s size, population and geography may influence how much its roles look more like those of our national government or its local governments.
+However, no matter how big or small a state is, it would get help from the national government where appropriate to do its job.

 In general, a state government’s two main economic roles would center on managing trade with other states, and to help and to monitor their local governments to ensure that they are doing their jobs with respect to their economic prosperity, and protecting their citizens, resources and environments.